avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp135f-dk/README.md

 <img src="media/open-file.png"/>

-* Navigate to the directory where you have the unzipped "OpenSTLinux_IoTConnect_Compatible" folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\OSTL_6.1_IoTConnect_Compatible\images\stm32mp1\flashlayout_st-image-weston\optee
+* Navigate to the directory where you have the unzipped image folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\{downloaded image name}\images\stm32mp1\flashlayout_st-image-weston\optee
-   * Select the FlashLayout_sdcard_stm32mp157F-dk2-optee.tsv file and then click "Open."
+   * Select the FlashLayout_sdcard_stm32mp135F-dk-optee.tsv file and then click "Open."

 <img src="media/file-selection.png"/>